Why We Exist

 Liam is coordinating the upReach University Societies.
 He joined upReach because he is passionate about bridging the attainment gap in graduate employment for students from different backgrounds.
 In his spare time, Liam enjoys football, travelling and cycling everywhere he can.

 Mark is a strategic communications professional who specialises in working with education institutions and research bodies.
-He started his career working in think tanks and then went on to serve as Director of Communications at the 1994 Group of Universities.
-He is now Head of Strategic Communications at GSM London.
+He started his career working in think tanks and then went on to serve as Director of Communications at the 1994 Group of Universities, Head of Strategic Communications at GSM London and is now Head of Policy and Communications at Abellio Group.

 Dr. Graeme Atherton is an international leader & researcher in the field of access and diversity in higher education.
 Graeme founded and leads both AccessHE and the National Education Opportunities Network (NEON).
 He holds Visiting Professorships at London Metropolitan University, Amity Business School and Sunway University, Kuala Lumpur.
 He also wrote ‘Charting Equity: Drawing the Global Access Map’ and ‘Access to Higher Education: Understanding Global Inequalities’.